David Jordan – Bonds, Mayfair Beef Sirloin Steak, black pepper, hispi cabbage parcel, sweet onion

 Creamed Peppered Potatoes

-1. Peel and cut the potatoes into equal sizes and boil until cooked in salted water.
+1. Peel and cut the potatoes into equal sizes and boil them in salted water until cooked.

 Steamed Hispi Cabbage Parcel

-1. Clean the hispi cabbage, take the outside leaves off and de-stalk.
+1. Clean the hispi cabbage, remove the outside leaves, and de-stalk.

-2. Shred the inner cabbage, then blanche until just cooked in boiling salted water.
+Shred the inner cabbage, then blanch in boiling salted water until just cooked.
 Refresh in iced water.

-3. Finely slice the red onion and cook with red wine vinegar and sugar until a sticky consistency.
+2. Finely slice the red onion and cook with red wine vinegar and sugar until it reaches a sticky consistency.
 Mix this with the shredded hispi cabbage.

-4. Create a lined mold with the blanched outside cabbage leaves and stuff with your shredded cabbage and onions.
+3. Create a lined mould with the blanched outer cabbage leaves and stuff with the shredded cabbage and onions.

-5. Wrap in cling film ready to go into the microwave to steam.
+4. Wrap in cling film ready to steam in the microwave.

 Parmesan and Black Pepper Crackling

-1. For the parmesan crackling, line a baking tray with silicon parchment paper.
+1. For the parmesan crackling, line a baking tray with silicone parchment paper.

-2. Grate the parmesan on top of this and even out until flat.
-Then grind lots of black pepper and mix.
+Grate the parmesan on top and spread it evenly.
+Then grind lots of black pepper and mix it.

-3. Place in a hot oven until golden brown, then take out and leave to cool.
+2. Place in a hot oven until golden brown, then take it out and leave it to cool.

 Black Pepper Beurre Fondue

-1. Finely chop red onion and mix with red wine vinegar and black pepper.
-Reduce down to bubbling on pan.
+1. Finely chop the red onion and mix with red wine vinegar and black pepper.

 Plating

 1. Season the steak well with black pepper.
-Then, season with salt halfway through the cooking.
-Get the steak to the desired temperature for each serving style (i.e. rare, medium, well done etc).
-It is very important that the steak is left to rest before plating.
+Then, season with salt halfway through cooking.
+Cook the steak to your desired temperature (i.e., rare, medium, well done).
+It’s very important that the steak is left to rest before plating.

-2. Heat the cabbage until hot, then roche the cream potato and lay beside the cabbage.
+2. Heat the cabbage until hot, then reheat the creamed potatoes and place them beside the cabbage.

-3. Break off a large piece of parmesan crackling and rest this upright between the potato and the parcel.
+3. Break off a large piece of parmesan crackling and rest it upright between the potato and the cabbage parcel.

-4. Now the steak is well rested, cut into even pieces and fan around the parcel.
+4. Once the steak is rested, cut it into even pieces and fan them around the parcel.

-5. Drizzle the beurre fondue over the steak with some to be served in a small jug.
+5. Drizzle the beurre fondue over the steak and serve the remainder in a small jug.